NWChemEx/PluginPlay/dox/ModuleManagerAPI.md

 };
 ```

+We note that the `get_module` function takes an SDE instance.
+This is the
+instance that the module will run on.
+By comparing to the stored SDE instance
+we can determine if we need to synchronize the cache.
+Aside from the
-Aside form the ModuleLoader class the rest of the API is largely
+ModuleLoader class and the `get_module` function the rest of the API is largely
 straightforward.
 Modules are registered using the `add_module` member function,
-duplicated using the `copy_module` member function, and retrieved with the
+duplicated using the `copy_module` member function, and the state can be
-`get_module` member function.
-Calling `save_cache` will cause the Cache to be
-saved, whereas calling `load_cache` will allow one to read in another Cache.
-The remaining class, `Synchronizer`, is used for synchronizing the results
-stored in a Cache when the set of processes changes.
-More specifically it can
-be specialized for a given type if need be.
+saved by calling `save_cache`.

 | Pros                        |                                        Cons|
 | --------------------------- | ------------------------------------------ |